Deva-Dharshini2007/CSA1751/README.md

 8. End BFS
    **DFS ALGORITHM**
-   Represent the graph using an adjacency list
+    1. Represent the graph using an adjacency list.

-Create an empty set/list Visited
+2. Create an empty set/list Visited.

-Define a recursive function DFS(Node)
+3. Define a recursive function DFS(Node):
-    Add Node to Visited
+   a.
+Add Node to Visited.
-    Visit Node
+   b.
+Visit Node.
-    For each neighbor of Node in Graph do
+   c.
+For each neighbor of Node in Graph do:
-        If neighbor is not in Visited then
+      i.
+If neighbor is not in Visited then:
-            Call DFS(neighbor)
+         - Call DFS(neighbor)
+      ii.
 End If
+   d.
 End For

-End DFS
+4. End DFS